knandersen/friendly-lego-ble/README.md

 https://knandersen.github.io/friendly-lego-ble/ (Make sure you have the latest version of Scratch Link running)

+Turn on any LEGO Hub featuring BLE 4.0+ (except WeDo 2.0)

 # How to use

 1. Run the project using the commands described in 'Available Scripts' below